MathStuff/Matrices/README.md

 C.conj #Returns the conjugated forms of the elements in a matrix

-C.minor(m,n) #Returns the mth row's nth element's minor matrix
+C.minor(m,n) #Returns the mth row's nth element's minor matrix's determinant

 C.adj #Returns the adjoint matrix